James Redman

-James L. Redman (January 19, 1932 – May 22, 2006) was an American politician.
-He served as a Democratic member for the 61st and 62nd district of the Florida House of Representatives.
+James Redman (January 19, 1932 – May 22, 2006) was an American politician from Florida.
+A member of the Democratic Party, he served as a member of the Florida House of Representatives from 1966 to 1978.

 Life and career

 Redman was born in Plant City, Florida.
 He attended the University of Florida.

 In 1966, Redman was elected to the Florida House of Representatives.
-The next year, he was elected as the first representative for the newly-established 61st district.
+The next year, he was elected as the first representative for the newly established 61st district.
 He served until 1972, when he was succeeded by Donald Crane.
 In the same year, he was elected to represent the 62nd district, succeeding Guy Spicola.
 He served until 1978, when he was succeeded by Carl Carpenter Jr.

-Redman died on May 22, 2006 of cancer, at the age of 74.
+Redman died in Plant City, Florida on May 22, 2006, of cancer at the age of 74.